 Rome is not windy and umbrellas, even cheap ones, will protect you.

 Do not let the rain stop you from going sightseeing.
 Even if bucketing down, it usually doesn’t last the whole day, so with the right gear on it shouldn’t stop you on your tracks for very long.

-A note for families travelling with children: cobblestone is hard on buggy and strollers wheel too, so if you are visiting with a toddler or, anyway, on wheels, you should be prepared for bumpy rides.
-If you can, bring a stroller with good bounce and proper tyres – our favourite is Quinny (the photos come from Amazon.com, click on it if you want to access the shop and see prices and options)
+A note for families traveling with children: cobblestone is hard on buggy and strollers wheel too, so if you are visiting with a toddler or, anyway, on wheels, you should be prepared for bumpy rides.
+If you can, bring a stroller with good bounce and proper tires.
+Our favorite is Quinny which proved excellent on the bumpiest of roads but you can find my full selection of the best strollers for Europe here.

-3. A cross-body bag or a safe internal pocket for wallets etc.
+A crossbody bag or a safe internal pocket for wallets etc.